 Specifically, we study the influence of:

-Additionally, these studies help inform clinical and public health guidelines, including the American Cancer Society's Nutrition and Physical Activity guidelines.
+Our CPS studies have provided data for 100s of scientific publications and helped inform clinical and public health guidelines, including the American Cancer Society's Nutrition and Physical Activity guidelines.